-There’s many different types of tacos too.
-A taco to celebrate a work anniversary, one for finishing a big project, or another for appreciating that person who always lifts the team up with their positive attitude.
+There are many different types of tacos too.
+A taco to celebrate a work anniversary, one for finishing a big project, or another for appreciating that person who always lifts the team with their positive attitude.
 Whichever type of taco you’re giving, it’s a taco fact successful teams have a higher text-to-taco ratio.
 Meaning, they’re not only giving tacos, but they also include a meaningful message with their tacos.

-In the beginning, the first few tacos you give are important for building a strong foundation for your taco economy.
+In the beginning, the first few tacos you give are essential for building a strong foundation for your taco economy.
 When you give someone a taco for the first time, it sets an example for the tacos they give.
 If you give tacos without messages, others will likely follow suit.

 Don’t take leaderboards seriously

 Leaderboards are great for light-hearted fun and creating feel-good rituals to bring your team together.
-Many of our customers use their leaderboard to give the top giver and receiver a taco trophy each month.
+Many customers use their leaderboard to give the top giver and receiver a taco trophy each month.
 The trophies get transferred to new winners each month and become a unique cultural icon and ceremony.